samueltuyizere/rwanda/README.md

 Please ensure that your contributions adhere to our code of conduct and follow the established coding style.

-Thank you for considering contributing to thi package!
+Thank you for considering contributing to this package!